-- 4.2.12 The schedule must be submitted according to the regulations by the deadlines displayed in "Information for Students," on the notice boards of the faculties, in a letter from the faculty and on the internet.
+4.4.1 The schedule must be submitted according to the regulations by the deadlines displayed in "Information for Students," on the notice boards of the faculties, in a letter from the faculty and on the internet.
 Students who have been summoned to reserve duty and are likely to be absent during the add-drop-course period are entitled to early registration.
 They can register early by presenting their call-up notice and list of courses to the relevant secretariat.
-The secretariat will ensure that the registration is effective when the period for registration begins. - 4.2.13 Changes in the annual course-work schedule must be submitted by the end of the second week of the first semester.
+The secretariat will ensure that the registration is effective when the period for registration begins.

+4.4.2 Changes in the annual course-work schedule must be submitted by the end of the second week of the first semester.
 Changes in courses beginning in the second semester can be submitted through the second week of that semester.
+Courses that start not during the add-drop-course period may be canceled after participation in one lesson.
+This cancellation will be carried out by the secretariat.
 Students who have reserve duty during the add-drop-course period should apply directly to the coordinator for Students on Reserve Duty.